Striped Bass (Rockfish)

 Photo by Blair M. Seltz/CBF Staff

 Striped bass are often seen as the greatest success story of the Chesapeake Bay.
-Populations of this iconic sport fish plummeted in the early 1980s, but then rebounded because of tightened catch restrictions in a dozen states from 1985 to 1990, including a moratorium on catching them in Maryland.
+Populations of this iconic sport fish plummeted in the 1970s and early 1980s, but then rebounded because of tightened catch restrictions in a dozen states from 1985 to 1990, including a moratorium on catching them in Maryland, Virginia and other states.

-CBF Senior Fisheries Scientist Bill Goldsborough, who serves on the commission, said that such limits would be a wise move.
+CBF Senior Fisheries Scientist Bill Goldsborough, who serves on the commission, said that cutbacks would be a wise move.
 He said the Atlantic states need to move beyond the "wait-for-a-crisis" style of fisheries management that allowed the rockfish crash in the early 1980s and instead adopt a preventative style.

 Water Pollution and Poor Diet

 Goldsborough explained that water pollution and poor diet may be partly to blame for the recent decline in striped bass.
 "Their favorite food, menhaden, is at an all-time low, and that appears to be causing problems that we see in the Chesapeake's resident striped bass," Goldsborough said.
 "They’re skinny, they're diseased, and they're dying at a faster rate, in part because they are not getting enough good nutritious food to eat."

 So where is the striped bass' food—these smaller fish, the menhaden—going?
 Many are being caught by an industrial fishing fleet out of Virginia, which processes them to make livestock and fish feed, fish oil pills, and other products.
 Virginia is the only state on the coast that still allows this industrial fishing.